 The secret to attracting orioles?
 Oranges!
-This DIY oriole feeder is simple to make and fruit-loving birds will flock to it.
+These two kinds of DIY oriole feeders are easy to make, and orioles will flock to them.

 - One scrap 2 x 4, at least 13 inches long